tombomba/tombomba.github.io/_posts/2019-11-18-trust-me-im-a-professional.md

 On one hand, there's a desire to be a serious critic of serious films, the perfect reviewer of mainstream pap, ready with a good tweet that hovers between insight and #hottake.

 On the other, an impish thought says: the hell with that.
-The media landscape is so fractured and ugly, the capture of trade and pubs by studios so complete, there isn't a point to reviews and profiles.
+The media landscape is so fractured and ugly, the capture of trades and pubs by studios so complete, there isn't a point to reviews and profiles.

 Culture writing is like basic cable with a busted remote, the television permanently stuck on the Home Shopping Network.
 Everything is a pitch for something else, regardless of context.
 In 2019, criticism is no longer a job but publicity sure is.